Marianne Ihlen: Marriage

 By chance, while Jensen was in Athens he met the "new" Marianne, falling in love with her again.
 He immediately asked her to marry him and she accepted.
 They married on 22 October 1958 in the Anglican Church in Athens, against her parents' wishes.
 They then returned to their house on Hydra.
-While Jensen had by now delivered the first draft of his novel to Cappelen, to bring in extra money both Ihlen and Jensen worked over the spring of 1959 on Sam Barclay’s schooner as it carried a group of English students around the Greek islands.
+While Jensen had by now delivered the first draft of his novel to Cappelen, to bring in extra money both Ihlen and Jensen worked over the spring of 1959 on Sam Barclay's schooner as it carried a group of English students around the Greek islands.

 With his new novel Line, printed and approaching its publishing date, both Ihlen (who was by now pregnant) and Jensen travelled to Oslo, where both were able to catch up with family and friends.
 Once the novel was published to great acclaim, Jensen used the incoming money to travel in October with Ihlen, Per and Else Brent to Stockholm, where via friends they purchased a Karmann Ghia.
 Due to Jensen being unable to drive due to a drunk driving conviction, Ihlen drove the car back to Oslo.
-It was while they were back in Oslo that Ihlen’s father died of kidney failure in November 1959.
-Ihlen’s son Axel Joachim was born on 21 January 1960 in Oslo.
-Ihlen temporarily moved in with her mother, as a week after his son’s birth Jensen travelled back to Hydra in order to avoid paying Norwegian taxes.
+It was while they were back in Oslo that Ihlen's father died in November 1959.
+Ihlen's son Axel Joachim was born on 21 January 1960 in Oslo.
+Ihlen temporarily moved in with her mother, as a week after his son's birth Jensen travelled back to Hydra in order to avoid paying Norwegian taxes.
 Four months later Ihlen and Axel Joachim followed.